aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/Frameworks.md

 ## Hibernate

-You can configure database access using an XML configuration file `hibernate.cfg.xml`.
-If you use Hibernate with a connection pool, please check a page corresponding to a particular pool on suggested configuration.
+If you are using [Hibernate](https://hibernate.org/orm/), you can configure database access in the `hibernate.cfg.xml` XML configuration file.
+If you are using a connection pooler with Hibernate, please review [the Hibernate documentation](https://docs.jboss.org/hibernate/orm/current/quickstart/html_single/#hibernate-gsg-tutorial-basic-config) for configuration information.

 ```hibernate.cfg.xml
 <?xml version="1.0" encoding="utf-8"?>
 <!DOCTYPE hibernate-configuration PUBLIC "-//Hibernate/Hibernate Configuration DTD 3.0//EN" "http://hibernate.sourceforge.net/hibernate-configuration-3.0.dtd">